HafizFasih/icp-book/icp-book/docs/part2-history/01-war-of-independence-1857.md

 **Very Long Answer (15+ marks):**
 Add subsections on different class perspectives (rulers, soldiers, peasants), comparative analysis of how different regions responded, and detailed analysis of why the movement ultimately failed despite being widespread.

+---

+## Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: War of Independence 1857 Overview
+**Q: What was the War of Independence of 1857?**
+**A:** The first major armed fight by Indians against British East India Company rule.
+It happened because of many years of built-up anger across all parts of society, not just one single event.

+### Card 2: Doctrine of Lapse
+**Q: What was the Doctrine of Lapse and why was it hated?**
+**A:** A British policy that said if a ruler died without a natural male heir, the British would take over their state.
+It was hated because it threatened Indian kingdoms like Jhansi, Satara, and Nagpur.

+### Card 3: Oudh Annexation
+**Q: Why was the taking over of Oudh in 1856 important?**
+**A:** It angered thousands of soldiers who came from Oudh.
+This made many army men ready to rebel against the British.

+### Card 4: Economic Causes
+**Q: How did the British economically harm Indians?**
+**A:** They used India's resources for Britain, put heavy taxes on Indian goods, flooded markets with cheap British cloth, destroyed local industries, and millions of weavers lost jobs and starved.

+### Card 5: Religious Fears
+**Q: What religious fears did Indians have about British rule?**
+**A:** Indians feared the British wanted to destroy Islam and Hinduism and convert everyone to Christianity.
+Christian missionaries preaching everywhere increased these fears.

+### Card 6: Social Reforms Concerns
+**Q: Why did traditional Indians oppose British social reforms?**
+**A:** Reforms like ending Sati, allowing widow remarriage, and making English the official language were seen as direct interference in their cultural and religious customs.

+### Card 7: The Enfield Rifle
+**Q: What was the immediate cause (spark) of the War of 1857?**
+**A:** The bringing in of the Enfield Rifle with cartridges greased with cow and pig fat, which had to be bitten off before loading.

+### Card 8: Greased Cartridges Unity
+**Q: Why did the greased cartridges unite Hindus and Muslims?**
+**A:** Cows are holy to Hindus and pigs are forbidden in Islam.
+Using cow and pig fat forced both communities to go against their religion, so they united in anger against the British.

+### Card 9: Where Did It Start
+**Q: Where and when did the rebellion begin?**
+**A:** The rebellion started in Meerut in May 1857, after sepoys refused to use the greased cartridges.

+### Card 10: Military Grievances
+**Q: How were Indian sepoys treated unfairly in the British army?**
+**A:** They were paid less than British soldiers, had little chance of promotion, faced discrimination in all areas, and were sometimes forced to serve in ways that broke their caste rules.

+### Card 11: Result of the War
+**Q: What happened after the War of Independence failed?**
+**A:** The East India Company's rule ended and direct British Crown rule over India began in 1859.

+### Card 12: Three Main Causes
+**Q: What were the three main types of causes for the War of 1857?**
+**A:** 1) Political takeovers (Doctrine of Lapse, Oudh), 2) Economic mistreatment (taxes, destroying industries), 3) Religious fears (Christian missionaries, social reforms)